svartbergtroll/usbturret/README.md

 Actually yes !
 You also have to compile the software designed for the arduino and burn it onto the chip (not with these matches! put them down right now !)

-To do that just go in the Arduino/ folder and run
+To perform that just go in the Arduino/ folder and run

     make